Here is a breakdown of major shareholders in Astra Space Inc. (NASDAQ: ASTR)

-Astra Space Inc. (NASDAQ: ASTR) is -0.41% lower on its value in year-to-date trading and has touched a low of $0.39 and a high of $4.41 in the current 52-week trading range.
+Astra Space Inc. (NASDAQ: ASTR) is -18.26% lower on its value in year-to-date trading and has touched a low of $0.38 and a high of $4.32 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ASTR stock was last observed hovering at around $0.42 in the last trading session, with the day’s gains setting it 0.01% off its average median price target of $0.65 for the next 12 months.
-It is also 57.0% off the consensus price target high of $1.00 offered by 2 analysts, but current levels are -43.33% lower than the price target low of $0.30 for the same period.
+The ASTR stock was last observed hovering at around $0.38 in the last trading session, with the day’s loss setting it -0.03% off its average median price target of $1.00 for the next 12 months.
+It is also 65.0% off the consensus price target high of $1.00 offered by 1 analysts, but current levels are 65.0% higher than the price target low of $1.00 for the same period.

 Sponsored

-The stock witnessed a -24.21% gain in the last 1 month and extending the period to 3 months gives it a 2.76%, and is 4.88% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.51% over the week and 7.94% over the month.
+The stock witnessed a -30.65% gain in the last 1 month and extending the period to 3 months gives it a -20.24%, and is -17.92% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.57% over the week and 8.18% over the month.

 Astra Space Inc. (ASTR) Analyst Forecasts

-Astra Space Inc. is expected to release its quarterly report on 05/04/2023.The EPS is expected to grow by 85.50% this year
+Astra Space Inc. is expected to release its quarterly report on 08/10/2023.The EPS is expected to grow by 57.10% this year

 Astra Space Inc. (ASTR) Top Institutional Holders